Brahmatal Trek in January

 Is January a good time for the Brahmatal Trek?

 Yes.
 January falls within the best season for the Brahmatal Trek.
 Peak winter.
 Heavy snow above 2,800 m, often knee-deep on the ridge.
-Temperatures: -5°C to -12°C at camp.
-The frozen lake is at its most dramatic.
-Requires proper layering and winter sleeping bag (-15°C comfort).
-Hardest month but most rewarding visually.
+Camp temperatures: -5°C to -12°C. The lake is at its most photogenic — a full frozen sheet.
+Requires proper layering and a -15°C-rated sleeping bag.
+The hardest month physically, but visually unmatched.

 What is the difficulty of Brahmatal Trek in January?